Electrician vs. Plumber: What’s the Best Trade Career?

 Electrical vs Plumber Career

-What is the difference between a plumber versus an electrician and what career options will you have depending on which path choose?
+What is the difference between a plumber versus an electrician, and what career options will you have depending on which path you choose?

-If you want you can start out doing this kind of work and can definitely stick with it.
+If you want, you can start out doing this kind of work and definitely stick with it.

 Plumber fixing